Explore Kotlin with My Playground

 Kotlin to JavaScript

-Code targeting web browsers does not support APIs provided by the JDK unless they've been re-implemented for the JavaScript platform.
-But any JavaScript API can be called.
-See here and here for more information.
+When targeting web browsers, Kotlin code does not support APIs provided by the JDK unless they have been re-implemented for the JavaScript environment.
+However, you can call any JavaScript API directly.

 fun main(args: Array<String>) { alert("Hello World!") console.log("Hello World!") } // Serves sort of like a header declaration.
 The keyword 'external' tells Kotlin that the // actual implementation is provided by the developer or the platform.
 In this case it's // Window.alert(). external fun alert(message: String) // Or Window.console.
 Execute this code snippet and have a look in your web browser's // script console.
 The type 'dynamic' is only available for the JavaScript platform and // basically disables any type check for this value. external val console: dynamic;